Sonic Logo

 Sonic Logo History

-Naka and Yasuhara then moved to the United States, where they developed games at the Sega Technical Institute, while Ohshima worked on them in Japan on the Sonic CD.
+Naka and Yasuhara then moved to the United States, where they developed games at the Sega Technical Institute, while Ohshima worked on Sonic CD in Japan.
 In 1994, Naka returned to his homeland and took charge of CS3, later renamed R&D No.8.
 At the same time, the division accepted the Sonic Team but began to create video games without this character.
-But in 1998, the release of Sonic Adventure appeared, after which several Sonic Team employees moved to the United States to form the company of the same name and work on Sonic Adventure 2.
+But in 1998, Sonic Adventure was released, after which several Sonic Team employees moved to the United States to form the company of the same name and work on Sonic Adventure 2.

 Sega then split its studios into separate departments.
-So, in 2000, the company SONICTEAM Ltd. (based on R&D # 8) and a subsidiary group of Sonic Team USA.
-Then the parent organization began to experience financial difficulties, and several acquisitions took place.
+So, in 2000, the company SONICTEAM Ltd. (based on R&D #8) became a subsidiary of Sonic Team USA.
+Then the parent organization began experiencing financial difficulties, and several acquisitions occurred.
 In 2003, the Sonic Team teamed up with United Game Artists.
 In 2004, Sonic Team USA became Sega Studios USA.

 1991 – 1996